dhzdhd/languages/Gleam/The-Gleam-Tour.md

 }
 replace(in: "A,B,C", each: ",", with: " ")
 replace("A,B,C", ",", " ")  // Can still use positional

+// Shorthand labelled syntax
+replace(in:, each:, with:)  // Given there exist vars - in,each,with

 // Anon fns / Closures
 let add = fn(x, y) { x + y }  // Normal fn without identifier